Lawn Care Website Cost in 2026

-TL;DR: Lawn care has the highest recurring-revenue potential of any exterior service trade — but most lawn care websites are templates that hide the subscription product instead of selling it.
-A real lead-generating lawn care site in 2026 costs $2,500–$7,000 to build plus $80–$300/month ongoing, with AI-leveraged agencies shipping the boutique tier for $2,500 + $47/mo.
+TL;DR: Lawn care has the highest recurring-revenue potential of any exterior service trade, but most lawn care websites are templates that hide the subscription product instead of selling it.
+A real lead-generating lawn care site in 2026 costs $2,500–$7,000 to build plus $80–$300/month ongoing, with automation-first agencies like ours shipping the boutique tier for $2,500, or $1,500 when you start lead generation with us at the same time, plus $47/month hosting and maintenance, billed separately.
 The single biggest conversion driver: an instant-quote calculator (lot size → weekly price) that books recurring service in one flow, not "contact us for a quote" black boxes.

 Key takeaways